Sudan army mediation team returns home from Jeddah 'for consultations' | Law-Order

 Sudan army mediation team returns home from Jeddah 'for consultations'

-The Sudanese army's delegation to talks in the Saudi Red Sea port of Jeddah aimed at restoring peace to Sudan has returned home "for consultations" and will continue "after obstacles are overcome", an army statement said on Thursday.
-Differences on issues "including the rebels evacuating civilian homes in the capital and public facilities, hospitals and roads" led to a lack of agreement on an end to hostilities, the army said.
+More than 3.5 million people have been uprooted due to the fighting, which has caused one of the world's worst humanitarian situations.
+The army's delegation left Jeddah after differences on issues "including the rebels evacuating civilian homes in the capital and public facilities, hospitals and roads" led to a lack of agreement on a ceasefire, the army said.

 The Sudanese army's delegation to talks in the Saudi Red Sea port of Jeddah aimed at restoring peace to Sudan has returned home "for consultations" and will continue "after obstacles are overcome", an army statement said on Thursday.

-Differences on issues "including the rebels evacuating civilian homes in the capital and public facilities, hospitals and roads" led to a lack of agreement on an end to hostilities, the army said.
-The
+The latest round of Jeddah talks aim to bring a pause, if not complete end, to fighting that broke out in April as the army and paramilitary Rapid Support Forces (RSF) vied for power.
+More than 3.5 million people have been uprooted due to the fighting, which has caused one of the world's worst humanitarian situations.

-fighting broke out in April as the army and paramilitary Rapid Support Forces (RSF) vied for power.
-Since then, more than 3 million people have been uprooted, including more than 700,000 who have fled to neighbouring countries.
+The army's delegation left Jeddah after differences on issues "including the rebels evacuating civilian homes in the capital and public facilities, hospitals and roads" led to a lack of agreement on a ceasefire, the army said.
+In a response, the RSF said that a joint committee had observed that the RSF had vacated all the sites it had visited in the capital.

-Some 1,136 people have been killed, according to the health ministry, though officials believe the number is higher.
-While the two warring sides have shown openness towards mediation efforts led by regional and international actors, none has resulted in a sustained ceasefire.
+The RSF also disputed the army's statement that the talks had been "indirect," saying the two delegations had sat down in person, and that its delegation remained in Jeddah.
+It blamed the breakdown in talks on what it said was the army's demand to end a blockade on its headquarters in central Khartoum.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)